PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 We will be using the Express web framework to do this and also the Express Generator to create an application skeleton.

 > #### Express
-> Fro an introduction to Express see the *Creating an Express Web App*
+> For an introduction to Express see the *Creating an Express Web App*
 > recipe in **Chapter 7 Working with Web Frameworks**

 ### Getting Ready